 - A. Equity securities, including shares of ETFs, listed on any national or foreign exchange (excluding the Nasdaq National Market ("Nasdaq") and the London Stock Exchange Alternative Investment Market ("AIM")) will be valued at the last sale price on the exchange on which they are principally traded, or, for Nasdaq and AIM securities, the official closing price.
-Securities traded on more than one securities exchange are valued at the last sale price or official closing price, as applicable, at the close of the exchange representing the principal market for such securities. - B. FLEX Options will be valued at a market-based price provided by the exchange on which the option is traded at the official close of that exchange's trading date.
-If the exchange on which the option is traded is unable to provide a market price, FLEX Options prices will be provided by a model-pricing provider.
-Otherwise, the value of a FLEX option will be determined by the Trust's pricing committee (the "Pricing Committee") in accordance with the pricing and valuation procedures adopted by the Board (the "Valuation Procedures"). - C. OTC options are valued at the mean of the most recent bid and the asked price, if available, or otherwise at their closing bid price. - D. Redeemable securities issued by mutual funds shall be valued at the mutual fund's applicable NAV.
+Securities traded on more than one securities exchange are valued at the last sale price or official closing price, as applicable, at the close of the exchange representing the principal market for such securities. - B. Exchange-traded options, including FLEX Options, will be valued at a market-based price provided by the exchange on which the options contract is traded at the official close of that exchange's trading date.
+If the exchange on which the options contract is traded is unable to provide a market price, exchange-traded options prices will be provided by a model-pricing provider.
+Otherwise, the value of an options contract will be determined by the Trust's pricing committee (the "Pricing Committee") in accordance with the pricing and valuation procedures adopted by the Board (the "Valuation Procedures"). - C. OTC options are valued at the mean of the most recent bid and the asked price, if available, or otherwise at their closing bid price. - D. Redeemable securities issued by mutual funds shall be valued at the mutual fund's applicable NAV.